dotnet/designs/accepted/2020/net5/net5.md

 Platform-specific libraries would target platform-specific flavors.
 For example, WinForms and WPF controls would target `net5.0-windows`.

-Cross-platform application models (Xamarin Forms, ASP.NET Core) and bridges (Xamarin Essentials) would at least target `net5.0` but might also additionally target platform-specific flavors to light-up more APIs or features.
+Cross-platform application models (Xamarin Forms, ASP.NET Core) and bridge packs (Xamarin Essentials) would at least target `net5.0` but might also additionally target platform-specific flavors to light-up more APIs or features.
 This approach is also called bait & switch.